eToro Cryptocurrency Exchange Review

-Before the dawn of Bitcoin, eToro emerged in 2007 with one vision in mind: to make trading accessible to anyone, anywhere, and reduce dependency on traditional financial institutions. eToro started out as an online trading platform for stocks and other financial instruments.
-However, once cryptocurrency started gaining ground, it was only a matter of time before they started to offer those exchange services as well.
+Before the dawn of Bitcoin, eToro emerged in 2007 in Israel with one vision in mind: to make trading accessible to anyone, anywhere, and reduce dependency on traditional financial institutions. eToro started out as an online social trading platform for stocks and other financial instruments.
+However, once cryptocurrency started gaining ground, it was only a matter of time before they started to offer cryptos as investment products.

 Although eToro is known today as a significant player in the world of CFDs and cryptocurrency trading, it wasn’t always known this way.
 These trading features were a relatively recent addition which was made to account for the continually changing financial market.
-These days, over 6 million users enjoy working through eToro and trade a wide range of financial assets.
+These days, over 6 million users enjoy working through eToro and trade a wide range of financial assets and use complex instruments.

 Read on to learn more about eToro, how it works, and how it compares to other cryptocurrency exchange services that are available on the market today.

-Skip to 2017—at this point, eToro had added in cryptocurrency trading for the most common currencies, including Bitcoin, Ethereum, and Litecoin.
-One year later, they began servicing the U.S. market by offering cryptocurrency exchange services before running into some red tape related to the CFD trading.
+Skip to 2017—at this point, the eToro platform had added in cryptocurrency trading for the most common currencies, including Bitcoin, Ethereum, Bitcoin Cash, and Litecoin.
+One year later, they began servicing the U.S. market by offering cryptocurrency exchange services before running into some red tape related to the CFDs work.
 We can’t yet say what’s to come next for eToro, but they’ve gained valuable experience by being in the exchange game for over a decade.

 So, what makes eToro different from any other trading service or cryptocurrency exchange?
 For one thing, it focuses heavily on incorporating a social aspect into the trading process.
 Their platform allows traders to share their successes, failures, and words of wisdom so that participants can learn from others in the trading community.